best muslim players in la liga

 Fans gave him a standing ovation in his first start, and he lived up to the hype by contributing to two goals in a thrilling 4–3 victory over Villarreal.

-The young lad is setting records In Laliga.
+The young lad is setting records in La Liga.
 He made his Champions League debut on September 19, 2023, in a 5–0 win over Antwerp, becoming the second youngest player in the competition’s history.

 Two days later, he extended his contract with Barcelona until 2026, with a jaw-dropping buyout clause of €1 billion.
 That’s the kind of faith Barcelona has in this kid.